shasan7/Credit_Fraud/README.md

 Obtained the following results:

-Classifiers:  LogisticRegression has a score of 98.0 % accuracy score
+Classifiers:  LogisticRegression has a score of 98.0 % accuracy score.

 Classification Report:

                precision    recall  f1-score   support

            0       1.00      0.98      0.99     56866